Allora & Calzadilla: Displacement and Defamiliarization

-Before they were a well established conceptual art power couple, Allora and Calzadilla were just two college kids abroad, falling in love with art and each other.
+But before they were a well-established conceptual art power couple, Allora and Calzadilla were just two college kids abroad, falling in love with art and each other.

 AJC: Take it back to Florence.
-Did you guys know you were gonna make art together before or after you knew you were gonna be a couple?
+Did you guys know you were going to make art together before or after you knew you were going to be a couple?

 Allora: We both understood how this common interest in what I would call a kind of criticality, or a kind of idea that art can be a form of asking questions about what the world is, and that the really great works of art challenge one's perceptions of reality in some way or another.
 So we had this common desire to want to do that, both, as artists.